 Actual salary commensurate with experience, education and equity factors.

-The Assistant Director for Organization Conduct will report to the Assistant Dean of Students and Interim Director of Fraternity & Sorority Life.
-This position will be responsible for review of incidents related to fraternities and sororities as well as managing the Respondent Support Advisor program through the Dean of Students office.
+The Assistant Director for Organization Conduct will report to the Assistant Dean of Students and Interim Director of Fraternity & Sorority Life (FSL).
+This position will be responsible for the review of incidents related to fraternities and sororities as well as supporting the Respondent Support Advisor program through the Dean of Students office.
 This position will work closely with the Fraternity & Sorority Life staff to strengthen organizational conduct procedures and execute effective reporting on relevant incidents through appropriate accountability mechanisms.

 Job Summary: Assistant Director for Organization Conduct

-Responsibilities include direct operational leadership of processes under the Fraternity and Sorority Life policies including, risk management policies, policy against hazing, and Statement for Human Dignity.
+Responsibilities include direct operational leadership of processes under the Fraternity & Sorority Life policies including, risk management policies, policies against hazing, and Statement for Human Dignity.
 This also includes processes and procedures relevant to Hazing Response Team, Greek Activities Review Panel, and Social Responsibility Committee.
 The Assistant Director will be responsible for leading out unit efforts to support and advance collaborative partnerships focused on student accountability.
 Additionally, this position will be responsible for supporting the Assistant Dean of Students in managing the Respondent Support Advisor program.
-Including on the education on the Policy and Procedures on Student Sexual and Gender Based Misconduct and other forms of Interpersonal Violence (the Policy) , coordination of training for Respondent Support Advisor team, operational logistics of pairing respondents with advisors.
+Including on the education on the Policy and Procedures on Student Sexual and Gender-Based Misconduct and other forms of Interpersonal Violence (the Policy), coordination of training for Respondent Support Advisor team, operational logistics of pairing respondents with advisors.

 This position requires the utilization of specialized knowledge of higher education administration, wellness models, alcohol and other drug education, conflict resolution strategies, restorative and social justice best practices, innovative educational outreach, student development theory and practice, and related content areas to achieve the office mission.